MartinYan623/Lint-Code/README.md

 The algorithm problem is a key part in job interview for programmers 💻, to improve the ability of interview and pass it successfully, and it is necessary to study and practice algorithm questions usually.
 This project includes algorithm questions I have written down the level from naive to hard.
-If you are interested in algorithm problems, you could star 🌟 and watch 👀 this repository, which will be updated for a long time.
+If you are interested in algorithm problems, you could star 🌟 and watch 👀 this repository, which will be continuously updated.

 ## 🔖 <a name ='Complete Logs'>Complete Logs</a>